 6. Limit juice intake: Even 100% fruit juice is high in sugar.
 If you do offer juice, dilute it with water and limit it to mealtimes.

-Remember, it’s not about completely eliminating sugar from your child’s diet.
+Remember, it’s not about eliminating sugar from your child’s diet.
 It’s about teaching them to enjoy sweets in moderation as part of a balanced diet.

 The Future of Dental Care: Sugar-Fighting Technologies